goldin2008/Note/mlops.md

 Special considerations need to be taken if your model is operating in an adverserial environment.
 In settings such as fraud detection, the adversary changes the data distribution to profit themselves.
 These problems may benefit from online learning where the model is updated incrementally as new data becomes available.

 `Solution`
+0. Data Source (Batch/Live) and Label Source
 1. What is retrain and refit?
-2. Metric to decide whether to do it or not
+2. Metric to decide whether to do it or not/fixed periodic interval
 3. Monitor
+4. Retrain or Refit (Get live data or batch data/label)
-4. Before and after comparison
+5. Before and after comparison
+6. Infra (Container, Kubernetes, Data ingestion, CI/CD)